 The best I can do when I get back is to start planning the next trip, whether that is feasible in the near future or not.
 Traveling is really expensive and it takes a lot of consideration and organization that can get exhausting after a while.
 I have to keep an eye and an ear open for the next place to go, it’s the best way for me to transition back into my life.
 I imagine all the new locations I have to see, and some old ones I’ll need to go back to visit before too long.

 We also make new goals for ourselves when we get back.
 This year we are planning on attending some conferences for travel bloggers so we can get a sense for others who are out there doing the same thing we are.
 What can we learn from them and how can we make this lifestyle more of a reality that is sustainable?
 I signed up for a writing class at the Gotham Writers that starts later in the summer that I am really excited about (my first writing class!).
 In a way, coming back means we can spend the energies we would have spent on not getting lost, on growing our talents and expanding our influence.
 Last year we created an Instagram account and developed this blog over the summer.
-Who knows what we can accomplish by the end of 2018?
+Who knows what we can accomplish next?

 Could I travel forever?
 I don’t know.
 I do know that I can travel for a long time, longer than we have been, but that coming back and touching base is important and reestablishing friendships is a must.
 Plus, this gives us a chance to vamp up for the next trip, right?